REC_01

 Furthermore, advanced pipelines implement an iterative self-checking mechanism.
 The LLM reviews its own draft against the provided translation notes, refining the output until all lexical and semantic constraints are satisfied.

-Multilingual Embeddings
+Multilingual Embeddings & Cross-Lingual Alignment

-Hybrid Search Mechanisms
+Hybrid Search & Semantic Reranking

 Benefits of Enhancing Translation with RAG-Powered Models